The64thGamer/cheeseepedia/content/wiki/charlotte-nc-7701-pineville-matthews-rd.md

 ## 1990's

 Pineville would undergo {{< wiki-link "Concept Unification" >}} in 1991, featuring a {{< wiki-link "Concept Unification Stage" >}}, in January 1993, Adventure Restaurant Corporation would close the location after owning it for 10 years.
 A few weeks later, Showbiz Pizza Time, Inc would acquire to license to operate Pineville with the brand 'Chuck E. Cheese's Pizza', before 1995 {{< cite 3 >}}  the location would receive the {{< wiki-link "SPT 1990's Remodel Program" >}} with a new exterior, removing checkers , adding Obstotron and decor like Mt.
 Chuckmore, CD Awards like Bad Dog, Saturday Night Retriever, Yellow Submarine Sandwich, I've-Gotta-Da-Pizza and Flabby Road, Salad Bar and Beverages signs, etc.

-## 2000's

-To-Complete the characters would received plastic masks, also the original Munch Jr and Pizzacam would be removed

-## 2010's

-To-Do.

 ## 2020's